Terminating employment due to medical incapacity

 iStock-1181817161

-Raising and settling this issue can be fraught and distressing because you are dealing with a person’s health and livelihood.
+Raising and settling this issue can be fraught and distressing for employee and employer alike because you are dealing with a person’s health and livelihood.
 The process can be tough for the manager or business owner (especially if the person is a valued and trusted staff member) and can place stress on other employees.

-In New Zealand, there are also legal considerations.
+In New Zealand, there are also legal considerations for terminating employment due to medical incapacity.
 As with all employment matters, you need to make sure you are completely fair and reasonable and take your employee's input into account.

 What is medical termination?